Ra-iners/Magnius-API-Example-Interface/README.md

 # Magnius-API-Example-Interface

-Magnius API is an extension that is made for people to use Magnius Module without doing extra coding.
+Magnius API is an extension for Magnius that is made for people to use Magnius Module without doing extra coding.

 ## Installation